nick-hill-dev/intuitive-compiler/README.md

         inCodeFirstPart.whenNumber().thenSameState();
         let inCodeLastPart = inCodeFirstPart.when('-').thenNewState();
-        start.whenAnything().error('Registration number must start with "C" character and have some numbers after it, before a dash.');
+        inCodeFirstPart.whenAnything().error('Registration number must start with "C" character and have some numbers after it, before a dash.');

         inCodeLastPart.whenNumber().thenSameState();
         inCodeLastPart.whenAnything().returns('reg');